Diana-Deluvian/Diana-Deluvian/README.md

 # Diana Deluvian
 ### A MERN stack developer

 Hi, I am a trans woman living in Sweden with a passion for SPAs.
-My professional ambitions are to become a compotent senior developer, able to handle any and all projects, and deliver sleek, functional products as a result.
+My professional ambitions are to become a competent senior developer, able to handle any and all projects, and deliver sleek, functional products as a result.
 I am currently looking for an organisation that would help me grow as a developer, and I, in turn, help deliver real-world applications at an industry-grade level.